Welcome to Garden Spikes

 Tender perennials such as begonias, caladium, calla lily, canna, dahlias, elephant ear, etc. should be dug up and stored over winter in a cool, dry location after the foliage has died down.

 Vegetables: If you want to plant garlic, buy the bulbs now.
-Most garden centers do not carry garlic bulbs.
-Try your local farmer’s market to see if they have any left, as the bulbs are usually harvested in July.
-Ask if they were locally grown.
-Online is another good option and you will get to select from many different varieties.
+Most garden centers do not carry garlic bulbs and will need to be ordered from online sources.
 There are hundreds of varieties with some of the purple ones being popular.

 Harvest any remaining vegetables before the frost hits them.
-Clean up the fallen vegetable fruit, dead plants and vines completely to have fewer diseases and pests next year.
-Some mold spores, diseases and insects can over winter in plant remains.
+Clean up the fallen fruit, dead plants and vines completely, to have fewer diseases and pests next year.
+Some mold spores, diseases and insects can over winter in the plant remains.
+Put in the trash not the compost pile.

 Using gloves, cut to the ground raspberry canes that have fruited.